Sivam003/bootcamp-project/README.md

-# Wholesale Data Analysis
+# Wholesale Distributor Dataset

-Data
+## Overview
-A wholesale distributor operating in different regions of Portugal has information on annual spending of several items in their stores across different regions and channels.
-The data consists of 440 large retailers’ annual spending on 6 different varieties of productsin 3 different regions (Lisbon, Oporto, Other) and across different sales channel (Hotel, Retail).
+A wholesale distributor operates across different regions of Portugal, managing annual spending data from 440 large retailers.
+The dataset captures expenditures across various product categories and sales channels.

-Data Description
+## Data Description
-1.Buyer/Spender- ID's of customers
-2.Region- Region of the distributor
-3.Fresh- spending on Fresh Vegetables
+The dataset includes the following attributes:

+1. **Buyer/Spender**: Unique IDs assigned to customers.
+2. **Region**: Geographic area served by the distributor (Lisbon, Oporto, Other).
+3. **Fresh**: Expenditure on fresh vegetables.
-4.Milk- spending on milk
+4. **Milk**: Expenditure on milk products.
-5.Grocery- spending on grocery
+5. **Grocery**: Expenditure on grocery items.
-6.Frozen- spending on frozen food
+6. **Frozen**: Expenditure on frozen food products.
-7.Detergents_paper- spending on detergents and toilet paper 8.Delicatessen- spending on instant foods
+7. **Detergents_paper**: Expenditure on detergents and toilet paper.
+8. **Delicatessen**: Expenditure on instant foods.